-There are 50 travel eSIM brands available for use in Saint Martin and 1,200 prepaid data plans.
-The large number of plans offers a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.
+More than 50 travel eSIM providers are available for use in Saint Martin, and there are over 1300 prepaid data plans.
+With such a large selection, travelers will find it easy to locate an eSIM that fits their needs.

 Saint Martin, an island divided into French and Dutch territories, is served by several major Mobile Network Operators (MNOs):